codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 The technical aspects of your website are just one component of your site.
 At its core, a good city website means that information is accurate and easy to understand.
 This begins with building a strong writing culture and supporting your staff to be confident web writers.

 Holding content writing workshops can help your team build capability in writing for the web.
-During these sessions, you can go over your sweb analytics, and hold group exercises to practice writing in a way that's consistent with the style guide.
+During these sessions, you can go over your web analytics, and practice writing in a way that's consistent with your style guide.

 You should try to identify representative from the departments of your high trafficked pages to serve as the deparment's designated writer and attend the content workshops.